jeqo/ak-docs/content/security.md

     fields from CSRs and prefer to specify these themselves as this makes it harder for a malicious party to obtain certificates with potentially misleading or fraudulent values.
-It is adviseable to double check signed certificates, whether these contain all requested SAN fields to enable proper hostname verification.
+It is advisable to double-check signed certificates, whether these contain all requested SAN fields to enable proper hostname verification.
 The following command can be used to print certificate details to the console, which should be compared with what was originally requested:

-    ``` line-numbers
+    ```shell line-numbers
     > openssl x509 -in certificate.crt -text -noout
     ```